 International Day of the Victims of Enforced Disappearances

-International Day of the Victims of Enforced Disappearances History
+International Day of the Victims of Enforced Disappearances in

 • Watch the UN's International Day of the Victims of Forced Disappearances video.
 It shows how hundreds of thousands of people have vanished from over 80 countries around the world.